Tag Archives: Lee Savino

 When the scientists tortured me, they broke me.
 And when Alice finds out the truth about the fearsome, raging dragon inside me, I will lose her.

 You know, I’ve seen quite a lot of discourse lately on why people enjoy monster romance/smut.
-And a lot of it comes down to how monsters in such books are often bigger, scarier, more powerful than the female main character.
+And a lot of it comes down to how monsters in such books are often bigger, scarier, and more powerful than the female main character.
 But they are also almost always very obviously conscious of this fact and go to great lengths and courtesies to reduce themselves as perceived threats…to mitigate any risk they pose.
 They’re often super conscientious about consent and big ol’ cinnamon rolls underneath the scary exterior.
 (And how many parallels are there to real world men and their perceived threats in that paragraph, hmmm?)

 Kadir is honestly too humanoid to qualify as a ‘monster,’ but he shares many of those same qualities.
 Not least of which is seeing himself and feeling himself perceived as a monster.
 And he is every bit as careful and considerate of Alice as any monster, even before he sees her as mate material and the real romance starts.
 It’s sweet.

 The story isn’t complicated.
 There’s no more to it than any number of other alien romances.
-But it’s well done and sweet enough that I’m happy to have book two on my kindle.
+But it’s well done and sweet enough that I’m happy to have book two on my Kindle.

 Draekon Conqueror cover